JD-Prince/Library-Management-System/README.md

 In this Code Every User need a user ID and password to access. new user can be add by the Admin.
-This User list can be edit from the file User.txt or else by the admin the login details were given in LoginData
+This User list can be edit from the file User.txt or else by the admin the login details were given in Login Data.